robin-hartmann/bug-nimmsta-web-library-trigger-mode/README.md

 You should be able to keep scanning indefinitely, but the scanner will randomly stop and then stay disabled, even though the label says `scanner should be enabled`.
 In order to continue you have to tap `Enable Scanner`.
-Also, sometimes the scanner stops temporarily, beeps three times with red flashing LEDs and a toast is shown with the message `Scan not valid 0013 Đ. Wrong length 19 vs. Barcode Length 2 of Đ` (the values change between incidents, but the message largely stays the same).
+Also, sometimes the scanner stops temporarily, beeps three times with red flashing LEDs and a toast is shown with the message `Scan not valid 0013 Ð. Wrong length 19 vs. Barcode Length 2 of Ð` (the values change between incidents, but the message largely stays the same).

 To stop the server hit CTRL+C in the terminal.